ivan-hc/AM/README.md

 Here are the ways in which the updates will be made:
 - Updateable AppImages can rely on an [appimageupdatetool](https://github.com/AppImage/AppImageUpdate)-based "updater" or on their external zsync file (if provided by the developer);
-- Non-updateable AppImages and other standalone programs will be replaced only with a more recent version if available, this will be taken by comparing the installed version with the one available on the source (using "curl", "grep" and "cat");
+- Non-updateable AppImages and other standalone programs will be replaced only with a more recent version if available, this will be taken by comparing the installed version with the one available on the source (using "curl", "grep" and "cat"), the same is for some AppImages created with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit);
 - Fixed versions will be listed with their build number (e.g. $PROGRAM-1.1.1).
-Note that most of the programs are updateable, so fixed versions will only be added upon request (or if it is really difficult to find a right wget/curl command to download the latest version);
+Note that most of the programs are updateable, so fixed versions will only be added upon request (or if it is really difficult to find a right wget/curl command to download the latest version).
-- AppImages created with [pkg2appimage](https://github.com/AppImage/pkg2appimage) and [appimagetool](https://github.com/AppImage/AppImageKit) will be updated in the same way as the non-updatable AppImages (see above), but the two tools just mentioned must be present in the system (the specific instruction to install or reinstall them will be present in the installation script of the program that requires it).

 During the first installation, the main user ($currentuser) will take the necessary permissions on each /opt/$PROGRAM directory, in this way all updates will be automatic and without root permissions.